 For more information please visit the sites listed earlier.

-“Please take caution when disposing your invasive plants.
+“Please take caution when disposing of your invasive plants.
 Many weeds, like garlic mustard, continue to develop seeds once they have been pulled from the ground.
 For plants like this, effective control means that you must remove the flowering plants from the site to keep the seed from spreading.
-To ensure that the invasive weeds are destroyed and the seeds not redistributed, the DNR’s Endangered Resources and Waste Management programs are asking property owners to separate and bag any invasive plants in clear bags and label the bags “Invasive plants – approved by WI DNR for landfilling.”
 Groups removing invasive weeds from public properties like parks should make arrangements with their local public works office for collection and disposal.”